Zain4999/Seattle_Airbnb/README.md

 # Tools I used
 The main tool I used during this analysis was Tableau.
 I used Tableau to create appealing visualisations which communicate the Seattle Airbnb market effectively.
 I also used Github to share my project.

+# The Dashboard
+I have attached a screenshot of the dashboard below: